Raivis80/First-Milestone-Project/README.md

 -   [W3C CSS Validator](assets/project-files/validators/CSS-Validator.pdf)

 ### **Bugs and Issues**
-W3C CSS Validator Failled test for following code.
+W3C CSS Validator Failled validation test for following code.
 In order to Validate CSS solution is, not to use the following code..

 - *Hide Browser ScrollBar*